Preparing for Sussex

 Arrange your travel and check when you can arrive.

-8. Final Checklist for pre-arrival
+8. Final checklist for pre-arrival

-• Have arranged your accommodation?
+• Have you arranged your accommodation?

 • Have you checked if you need a Student visa and applied for it?